The Situation: High-profile money laundering incidents have caught the attention of lawmakers and enforcement authorities in the United Kingdom.

-In 2017, the incoming Director, commenting on the Conservative Party's manifesto plans for tackling economic crime, said that the Conservative Party had opted to pursue a framework designed to show the world that post-Brexit Britain was focused on tackling risks to national security, such as money laundering and terrorist financing.
+In 2017, the incoming SFO Director, commenting on the Conservative Party's manifesto plans for tackling economic crime, said that the Conservative Party had opted to pursue a framework designed to show the world that post-Brexit Britain was focused on tackling risks to national security, such as money laundering and terrorist financing.
 She noted that the classic SFO prosecution was about individual or high-profile scalps.
 In contrast, the scale of money laundering, while largely unknown, is much bigger and therefore presents a better opportunity for the Government to get the "biggest bang for its buck".

 It seems certain that the fight against money laundering will assume greater importance in the future and that the agencies tasked with the job of tackling economic crime will work more closely together.
 In practical terms, this is likely to result in greater intelligence-sharing both domestically and internationally.

-While efforts to tackle bribery and corruption will continue, a greater emphasis on combatting money laundering is likely to bring sectors that have, to date, largely avoided the close scrutiny of law enforcement into the cross hairs.
+A greater emphasis on combatting money laundering is likely to bring sectors that have, to date, largely avoided the close scrutiny of law enforcement into the cross hairs.
 In particular, the property sector must expect closer attention going forward.

 Jones Day successfully acted in connection with the first Deferred Prosecution Agreement entered into with the SFO and will continue to monitor developments in this area.

 - In the fight against economic crime, the UK Government will place greater emphasis on tackling money laundering.